 If you are concerned about the size of your deliverables, then you could write web apps in c with say kore.

 I like that Go comes bundled with a code formatter, since c languages otherwise leans towards bike shedding when it comes to formatting.

 There is a nice story around testing for the language that also could improve developer productivity.

 In order to implement an interface you use the fact that Go has a structural type system.

 One of the notable things in Go is that there are no exceptions.
 This is however a half truth.
-Note for instance Matt Kleins post on Medium, about how you can get around this limitation in a way perhaps frowned upon by the designers of the language.
+There are exception like functionality as can be seen on Matt Kleins post on Medium.
+It’s not used that often, why usage of it may be frowned upon by the designers of the language.